bibledit/cloud/mbedtls/0readme.txt

 PolarSSL, now mbed TLS
 https://tls.mbed.org/
-This looks good so far, it is low level, loosely coupled, easy to understand.
+This looks good, it is low level, loosely coupled, easy to understand.

 MatrixSSL
 http://www.matrixssl.org/
-The code looks okay so far, but the implementation in client is complicated, judging from the sample client application.
+The code looks okay, but the implementation in the client is complicated, judging from the sample client application.

 NanoSSL
 https://www.mocana.com/iot-security/nanossl